Boboy Salonga: Batang Tondo

 Boboy Salonga: Batang Tondo (lit.
 'Boboy Salonga: Tondo Kid') is a 1992 Filipino action film directed by Junn P. Cabreira.
 The film stars Jeric Raval in the title role, alongside Monica Herrera, Vic Vargas, Mark Gil, Rina Reyes, Francis Magalona, Jennifer Mendoza, Ronel Victor, Ali Sotto and Dick Israel.
-Produced by OctoArts Films, the film was released in May 1992 and distributed by Cinemax Studios.
+Produced and distributed by OctoArts Films, the film was theatrically released on May 20, 1992.

-Critic Justino Dormiendo of the Manila Standard gave the film a negative review, criticizing its lack of believability and being another example of Philippine cinema's "gross commercialization" through its tendency for violence.
+Critic Justino Dormiendo of the Manila Standard gave the film a negative review, criticizing its lack of believability and calling it another example of Philippine cinema's "gross commercialization" through its tendency toward violence.

 The film is streaming online on YouTube.